pittcsgso/manual/ch4-events.md

 faculty, and staff by allowing them to socialize in an informal setting, apart from their studies and day-to-day responsibilities.

-Traditionally, Coffee Hour is held in the Faculty Lounge (6323) weekly on Mondays from 3:30--4:30pm, although this is moved to Tuesday in the event of a University holiday or the GPSG graduate and professional student orientation in August.
+Traditionally, Coffee Hour is held in the Seminar Room (5317) weekly on Mondays from 3:30--4:30pm, although this is moved to Tuesday in the event of a University holiday or the GPSG graduate and professional student orientation in August.
 Coffee Hour is held every week throughout the year, except over the